aehrc/logical-model-web/input/pagecontent/index.md

 The case study below, describes how the different AUCDI data groups can be reused to support multiple use cases, for a fictional woman named Maria.

-<div style="margin-left:100px;margin-right:100px;border-top: 1px solid orange;border-bottom:1px solid orange;justify-content:center;align-items: center;">Maria is 65-year-old women, living in regional Australia.
+<div style="margin-left:100px;margin-right:100px;border-top: 1px solid orange;border-bottom:1px solid orange;justify-content:center;align-items: center;">"Maria is 65-year-old women, living in regional Australia.
 She leads a sedentary lifestyle, has a diet high in carbohydrates and sugars, and smokes cigarettes.
-She rarely consults with any Health professionals, unless her health issue is no longer self-manageable.</div><br/><br/>
+She rarely consults with any Health professionals, unless her health issue is no longer self-manageable."</div><br/><br/>

 <table class="table table-info table-striped">
     <tr>